OpenDAoC/OpenDAoC-Core/SRD/01_Combat_Systems/Attack_Resolution.md

 ### Guard Mechanics
 **Source**: `AttackComponent.cs:CheckGuard()`
 **Ability**: Allows a player to block attacks for another player

+**Game Rule Summary**: Experienced warriors can learn to protect nearby allies by extending their shield defense to cover them.
+This works like normal blocking but protects someone else instead.
+You need a shield, must be facing the right direction, and your ally needs to be close enough for you to cover them.

 **Requirements**:
 - Guard source must be active and alive